spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 ~~~

 Note how fast it was.
 We don't need to wait for the signal to be heard.
 We can produce a twenty minutes in just half a minute.
-It can be usefull
+It can be useful
 for generated ambient music.

 Let's process this file and write the output to another file.